Table of Contents

 Why voice differentiates Whippy

-- Reliable fallback: When SMS/email fail or go unopened, Voice AI escalates and closes the loop.
+- Reliable fallback: If SMS/email fail or unopened, Voice AI escalates and closes the loop.

-- Human-like engagement: Natural conversations improve clarity and trust versus text alone.
+- Human-like engagement: Natural conversations build clarity and trust versus text alone.

 - Faster conversions: Real-time answers reduce friction at high-intent moments (quotes, scheduling, checkout).